djpugh/MTfit/docs/source/real-tutorial.rst

 |:ref:`Krafla P Polarity<real-p-polarity>`                     |:math:`0.0008`        |:math:`0.9992`        |
 +--------------------------------------------------------------+----------------------+----------------------+

-These can be calculated using the :func:`mtfit.probability.model_probabilities` function, which takes the logarithm of the Bayesian evidence for each model type as an argument:
+These can be calculated using the :func:`MTfit.probability.model_probabilities` function, which takes the logarithm of the Bayesian evidence for each model type as an argument:

-.. autofunction:: mtfit.probability.model_probabilities
+.. autofunction:: MTfit.probability.model_probabilities

 The normal McMC approach cannot be used to estimate the model probabilities, however the trans-dimensional example is consistent with the :ref:`Krafla P Polarity<real-p-polarity>` model probabilities as that produces an estimate :math:`p_\mathrm{DC}=0`.

-:mod:`mtfit` also calculates the Kullback-Liebler divergence of the resultant PDF from the sampling prior, which is a measure of how much difference there is between the resultant PDF and the prior information.
+:mod:`MTfit` also calculates the Kullback-Liebler divergence of the resultant PDF from the sampling prior, which is a measure of how much difference there is between the resultant PDF and the prior information.
 This is outputted during the inversion approach (when using Monte Carlo random sampling), and saved to the output file.

 .. _relative-inversion: